micha/jsawk/README.markdown

 ### Get A List Of All Sports ###

-This one uses JSONQuery to drill down into the JSON objects, and "after" script to collate the results, and everything is piped to the Unix `uniq` tool to remove duplicate entries.
+This one generates a list of all the sports that are played by the people in our little JSON list, one per line, unique entries only.

       cat /tmp/t | ./jsawk -n -q '..sports' -a 'out(this.join("\n"))' \
                       'return this.join("\n")' |uniq

+Notice the use of JSONQuery to drill down into the JSON objects, an "after" script to collate the results, and everything piped to the Unix `uniq` tool to remove duplicate entries.
 This is starting to show the power of the awk-like behavior.

 JSON Pretty-Printing
 ====================